Why did an Australian visitor visa refusal happen to you?

 When using a sponsor for the financials in a higher assessment level country, the applicant or the sponsor should provide at least a minimum of 3 months of previous bank statements before the lodgment of the application for a visitor visa.

-You would also need to show the sources of income if you use your personal bank account to meet the financial requirement for the visitor visa.
+You would also need to show the sources of income if you use your personal bank account to meet the financial requirements for the visitor visa.

-You need to submit the evidence such as your employment (pays lips, employment statement etc), or the evidence of your own business if any.
+You need to submit evidence such as your employment (pays lips, employment statement etc.), or the evidence of your own business if any.

 As to where this money comes from to avoid confusion from the case officer.

 2. No sufficient incentives to return to your country

 Australian visitor visa refusal can happen if the applicant has a big gap in unemployment or education.

 And that the visitor did not provide enough evidence to demonstrate why they could not get a job in their country of residence,